 A: The most profound trend in luxury is that its very definition has changed.
 Luxury is no longer defined by brands or designers or taste masters.
 HENRYs define luxury on their own terms and based upon their personal values.
 The opinions of others are not the influencers they once were.
 All luxury service providers need to work at understanding their customers, what draws them to your service and what matters most to them.

-Q: What’s the one piece of advice you would give to travel brands—especially small, boutique brands—if they want to win more bookings in 2020 and beyond?
+Q: What’s the one piece of advice you would give to travel brands—especially small, boutique brands—if they want to win more bookings?

 A: My best piece of advice is not to push your brand or your destination on to guests, but rather pull them in with curiosity-inspiring invitations that make it clear that you understand what your guests want and how to deliver it to them.
 HENRYs have been marketed to since they were babies.
 They can smell a marketing pitch a mile away.
 Rather than just market your brand, you need to draw them to you with messages that really mean something to them.
 Your messages must clearly communicate why yours is the place to stay, not just a list of what you have on offer.
 You need to communicate your meaning and that comes through with stories.